Middle Ages: Later Roman Empire

-Civil war between rival emperors became common in the middle of the 4th century, diverting soldiers from the empire's frontier forces and allowing invaders to encroach.
-Although the movements of peoples during this period are usually described as "invasions", they were not just military expeditions but migrations of entire peoples into the empire.
 In 376, the Goths, fleeing from the Huns, received permission from Emperor Valens (r.
-364–378) to settle in Roman territory in the Balkans.
-The settlement did not go smoothly, and when Roman officials mishandled the situation, the Goths began to raid and plunder.
+364–378) to settle in the Roman province of Thracia in the Balkans.
+The settlement did not go smoothly, and the Goths began to raid and plunder when Roman officials mishandled the situation.
 Valens, attempting to put down the disorder, was killed fighting the Goths at the Battle of Adrianople on 9 August 378.
-In 401, the Visigoths, a Gothic group, invaded the Western Roman Empire and, although briefly forced back from Italy, in 410 sacked the city of Rome.
+In addition to the threat from such tribal confederacies in the north, internal divisions within the empire, especially within the Christian Church, caused problems.
+In 400, the Visigoths invaded the Western Roman Empire and, although briefly forced back from Italy, in 410 sacked the city of Rome.
 In 406 the Alans, Vandals, and Suevi crossed into Gaul; over the next three years they spread across Gaul and in 409 crossed the Pyrenees Mountains into modern-day Spain.
-The Franks, Alemanni, and the Burgundians all ended up in Gaul while the Angles, Saxons, and Jutes settled in Britain, and the Vandals went on to cross the strait of Gibraltar after which they conquered the province of Africa.
-The Hunnic king Attila (r.
+The Migration Period began, when various peoples, initially largely Germanic peoples, moved across Europe.
+The Franks, Alemanni, and the Burgundians all ended up in northern Gaul while the Angles, Saxons, and Jutes settled in Britain, and the Vandals went on to cross the strait of Gibraltar after which they conquered the province of Africa.
+In the 430s the Huns began invading the empire; their king Attila (r.
 434–453) led invasions into the Balkans in 442 and 447, Gaul in 451, and Italy in 452.
 The Hunnic threat remained until Attila's death in 453, when the Hunnic confederation he led fell apart.
+These invasions by the tribes completely changed the political and demographic nature of what had been the Western Roman Empire.

-When dealing with the migrations, the eastern and western elites applied different methods.
-The Eastern Romans combined the deployment of armed forces with gifts and grants of offices to the tribal leaders.
-The Western aristocrats failed to support the army but refused to pay tribute to prevent invasions by the tribes.
-These invasions completely changed the political and demographic nature of the western section of the empire.
-By the end of the 5th century it was divided into smaller political units, ruled by the tribes that had invaded in the early part of the century.
-The emperors of the 5th century were often controlled by military strongmen such as Stilicho (d.
-408), Aetius (d.
-454), Aspar (d.
-471), Ricimer (d.
-472), or Gundobad (d.
-516), who were partly or fully of non-Roman ancestry.
+By the end of the 5th century, the western section of the empire was divided into smaller political units ruled by the tribes that had invaded in the early part of the century.
 The deposition of the last emperor of the west, Romulus Augustulus, in 476 has traditionally marked the end of the Western Roman Empire.
+By 493 the Italian peninsula was conquered by the Ostrogoths.
 The Eastern Roman Empire, often referred to as the Byzantine Empire after the fall of its western counterpart, had little ability to assert control over the lost western territories.
-The Byzantine emperors maintained a claim over the territory, but while none of the new kings in the west dared to elevate himself to the position of emperor of the west, Byzantine control of most of the Western Empire could not be sustained.
+The Byzantine emperors maintained a claim over the territory, but while none of the new kings in the west dared to elevate himself to the position of emperor of the west, Byzantine control of most of the Western Empire could not be sustained; the reconquest of the Mediterranean periphery and the Italian Peninsula (Gothic War) in the reign of Justinian (r.
+527–565) was the sole, and temporary, exception.